12 Frozen Foods You Should Avoid at All Costs

 Smoothie base mixes

-Smoothies can start your morning on the right foot with an immediate serving (or more) of fruit, but be careful when shopping for base mix in the frozen aisle.
-Those that are just portioned-out fruit and veggie mixes are A-OK, but others don’t deserve their health halo, says Susan Bowerman, RD, director of worldwide nutrition education and training at Herbalife Nutrition.
-“Some are just a ‘base mix’ for your smoothie, which means they have no fruit at all, but instead are loaded with sugars, gums, flavorings, etc.,” says Bowerman.
-She recommends skipping those mixes and hunting down another freezer aisle staple: whole, unsweetened fruits.
+Smoothies can start your morning on the right foot with an immediate serving (or more) of fruit, but be careful when shopping for base mix in the frozen aisle; some are loaded with added sugars, gums, and flavorings, and don’t actually contain fruit.
+Instead, try hunting down another freezer aisle staple: whole, unsweetened fruits.
 Add some veggies if you’d like, along with protein powder and milk (dairy or non-dairy), for a healthier start to the day.
-Curious about other dairy substitutes?
-Try out these flavorful, tasty swaps.

 You don’t need to let go of your waffles entirely, but if frozen waffles are a big part of your diet, you’ll want to consider making an update.
-Whip up a big batch of homemade waffles with whole grain flour and protein powder, suggests Bowerman.
-The fiber-rich whole grain and protein boost make them more satisfying than your usual syrup-laden breakfast—and no less convenient.
-“Pop them in the freezer, then toast as needed—just as you would with the ones you buy in the box,” Bowerman says.
-Steer clear of the other 50 unhealthiest foods you could ever buy at the supermarket.
+Instead of buying them frozen, whip up a big batch of homemade waffles with whole grain flour and protein powder.
+The fiber-rich whole grain and protein boost make them more satisfying than your usual syrup-laden breakfast—and no less convenient if you stick them in the freezer to toast later.

 Don’t be fooled by the fruit in items like blueberry pancakes and strawberry waffles.
 “Parents think that because there is fruit in them they must be healthy,” says Greebel.
 Au contraire.
 The berries speckled through these carb-heavy breakfast items are far down the ingredient list—way below sugar—making these treats high in sugar and sodium, but low in the nutrients you were looking for, like fiber.
 You’re better off adding a healthy handful of fresh or frozen berries to the top of plain frozen pancakes and waffles, says Greebel.

 Parenting is a 24/7 job, and sometimes you just don’t have the time and energy to cook dinner for your little ones.
-It’s tempting to pop a frozen kids’ meal in the oven and serve dinner 20 minutes later, but that meal probably isn’t something you really want in your child’s belly.
+It’s tempting to pop a frozen kids’ meal in the oven and serve dinner 20 minutes later, but it probably isn’t something you really want in your child’s belly.
 “Some meals have more than half the amount of fat a child needs for the whole day,” says Greebel.
 With just a teensy bit more effort, you can dish up something you can feel confident feeding your kid.
 If you’re limited to the freezer aisle, Greebel recommends choosing baked chicken nuggets with frozen veggies like butternut squash or peas, but fresh food can be just as easy.
 Pick up a rotisserie chicken to serve with two vegetables, then save the leftovers for quesadillas tomorrow night, she suggests.
-For more inspiration, try these foods nutritionists always buy at Costco.

 Low-protein veggie burgers